Cindy MacMillan - Director

 Julie Beck - Instructor

 Julie Beck was born and raised in Western Upstate New York.
 She attended Roger Williams University in Rhode Island where she graduated valedictorian with a Bachelors degree in Mathematics in 2002.
-Her move to Boston in 2010 was the catalyst for her to enroll at the Academy of Realist Art, Boston augmenting her previous 8 years of self study.
+Her move to Boston in 2010 was the catalyst for her to enroll at the Academy of Realist Art, Boston.
 Julie's work has catapulted to new levels and she is very vocal about the benefits that this unique formal training provides.

 Julie is currently working out of her studio at the school where she is developing a body of work with a wide range of painting subjects including still-lives and animal/figurative works.